Wolverine971/9takes/src/blog/enneagram/beginners-guide-to-determining-your-enneagram-type.md

 ### [Type 4- The Individualist](/blog/enneagram/enneagram-type-4)

 - **Core Emotion:** Shame
 - **Childhood Wound:** Fours felt disconnected from both parental figures.
-They felt like their parents didn’t see them for who they really were.
+They felt their parents didn’t see them for who they were.
 They tried early on to accept what made them different.

 </article>
 <article class="section-content">